- granted pursuant to CSC Resolution No. 1302714 promulgated on December 17, 2013.

 1. Duly accomplished CS Form 101-K (December 2013);

-a.
-Passport size (4.5 cm x 3.5 cm or 1.8 in x 1.4 in);
+a. passport size (4.5 cm x 3.5 cm);

-d.
-Printed on good quality photo paper;
+b. printed on quality photo paper;

-g.
-Showing left and right ears;
+f. showing left and right ears; and

 Illustration: